Foxgloves: Beautiful Flowers and Digitalis Health Effects

 Withering decided to do his research after seeing the success of a herbalist at treating dropsy.
 The woman give her patients a mixture of many different herbs.
 Withering patiently tested each component of the mixture and found that foxglove was responsible for the beneficial effects.

 No one should ingest digitalis in any form without a doctor's prescription and guidance.
 The chemical can be very helpful when prescribed at the correct concentration for a particular patient.
-In some circumstances it can be very dangerous.
+In some circumstances it can be very dangerous, however.

 Digitalis, Digoxin, and Digitoxin: What's the Difference?

 The terminology concerning digitalis is sometimes confusing.

 - When the chemical is inside a foxglove it's known as digitalis.

 - When digitalis from Digitalis lanata leaves is prepared as a medication it's known as either digitalis or digoxin.
 Digoxin is the generic name of the medicine.
 A common brand name is Lanoxin.

 - When digitalis from Digitalis purpurea is prepared as a medication it's known as either digitalis or digitoxin.
 Digitoxin has also been obtained from some other foxglove species.

 Digoxin and digitoxin have almost identical chemical structures.
 Digoxin has one hydroxyl group (OH) that digitoxin lacks, however.
 In North America, digoxin is generally prescribed instead of digitoxin.